feelmode/movie-apis/README.md

 ### Run the Tests

 This command will also shows the test coverage.
+Expect it to be 100%.

 > WARNING: It will truncate the `movies` table.